nzjs/Automated-Survey123-Reports/README.md

 - Use with Python v3 and install the required Python libraries
 - Set the script to run daily with a Unix Cron job or Windows Task Scheduler

+### How is this automated?
+To automate this process, simply add the Python script as a regular task (eg. daily) in your Task Scheduler application on a Windows device.

+For Linux devices, you'll need to rewrite parts of the code to point to your respective `/home` location and create a daily CRON task.

 ## Customisation
 ```python
 # --- AGOL information... ---